Lucie Rie: Legacy

 Rie's work has been described as cosmopolitan.
 She is best remembered for her bowl and bottle forms.
 Her pottery is displayed in collections around the world, including the Museum of Modern Art in New York, the York Art Gallery in the UK, the Carnegie Museum of Art in Pittsburgh, and Paisley Museum in Scotland.
 She influenced many during her 60 year career and developed very inventive kiln processing.
 Her studio was moved and reconstructed in the new ceramics gallery at the Victoria and Albert Museum opened in 2009.
 She was awarded the title of Dame Commander (DCE) after teaching at the Camberwell School of Art from 1960 until 1971.

+In 2023, a major exhibition of Rie's work was held at the Holburne Museum in Bath, over 100 items representing sixty years of her work from early pieces made in Vienna on to a raspberry coloured bowl made when she was 88.

+In 2025, a major retrospective of her work was held at the National Crafts Museum in Kanazawa, Japan, examining her life and her ties with East Asian ceramics.
+At a lecture held in conjunction with the exhibition, it was noted that a 1989 show of her work in Tokyo and Osaka had attracted large numbers of young visitors, thereby opening ceramics exhibitions to a new audience.